cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

   conjurSslCertificateValue:
   k8sSecrets:		# Format needs to be array
 ```
-For more detailed information on how a customer will install our Chart, see the section on [Installation](#installation).

 Variables from the `values.yaml` / `custom-values.yaml ` are applied for our project as follows:

 *templates/secrets-access-role.yaml*